Appdynamics/ConfigMyApp-docs/docs/README.md

 ## Sample Output

 In addition to the automated business transaction and health rule configuration features that ConfigMyApp provides, it also creates a dynamic dashboard as shown below.
-The server and databse monitoring health status are optional.
+The server and database monitoring health configurations are optional items.
 Refer to the <a href="https://appdynamics.github.io/ConfigMyApp/#configuring-input-parameters"> configuring input parameters</a> for details.

 ![dashboard](https://user-images.githubusercontent.com/2548160/87234207-bec8e800-c3c6-11ea-9858-c857fb0b7470.png)